 Lulu (Lourdes), is a Development economist working for the World Bank.
 She has a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley.
 She has a daughter and a son currently attending Lincoln.
 Lulu has lived in Mexico, France, Canada, the United States, and Finland.

 Tamar holds a BA in Political Science from Tel Aviv University and a Master degree in Journalism and Latin American Studies from New York University.
 Her current position is Director of the United Nations Information Center in Buenos Aires and she also worked as Communications Officer for UNICEF in New York, Geneva and Panama.
-She has two children at Lincoln: one in High School and one in Middle School.
+One of his sons is a Lincoln alumnus, and another is in high school.